ttu/ruuvitag-sensor/README.md

 ## Bleson

 Works with Linux, macOS and Windows.
-Doesn't require Bluez or superuser rights.

 Requires _Python 3_.